-Smith and the other colleges in the Pioneer Valley offer a wide range of courses in creative writing.
+The English Department is pleased to offer a new Creative Writing emphasis in our major.
+We offer courses in nonfiction prose as well as writing poetry and fiction at the beginning, intermediate, and advanced levels.
+Other colleges in the Pioneer Valley also offer a wide range of courses in creative writing.
 At Smith, we also have the Poetry Center, an innovative program that brings well–known poets to campus each semester and provides opportunities for students to meet.

 - ENG 295 Advanced Poetry Writing